MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 For distribution based questions like previously mentioned, data is grouped by one or more fields (`statuscode`), together with an aggregation (`count`) that returns the number for each group (that is, `failed`, `succeeded`, and so on).

-Each of the returned records contain fields such as:
+Each record returned contains fields such as:

 - `flowsession_count`: The number of times the workflow ran.
 - `flowsession_regardingobjectid`: The unique identifier for the flow run.